National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Some lenders may consider short-term rental income, but documentation requirements and income treatment often differ from long-term leases.
 Seasonality, platform history, and market rent schedules may be reviewed more closely.

-Can first-time investors get DSCR loans?+
+Can first-time investors qualify?

 Some programs may work with first-time investors, while others favor borrowers with prior landlord experience.
 Down payment, reserves, credit, and property cash flow may matter more for newer investors.

-Do DSCR loans have higher interest rates?+
+Do DSCR loans have higher interest rates?

 DSCR and other non-QM investor programs may price differently from conventional owner-occupied loans.
 Rates depend on credit, LTV, DSCR, property type, loan purpose, and market conditions — and are subject to change.

-Is rental income based on the lease or appraisal rent schedule?+
+Is rental income based on the lease or appraisal rent schedule?

 It depends on the lender and transaction.
 Some files use in-place lease rent, while others rely on an appraiser’s market rent schedule, especially on purchase transactions or vacant properties.

-Is the DSCR calculator a loan approval?+
+Is the DSCR calculator a loan approval?

 No. The calculator on this page provides educational estimates only.
 It is not a loan approval, rate quote, or underwriting decision.

 National Mortgage Center is powered by Stride Bank.
 DSCR program availability, pricing, and documentation requirements are subject to change and final underwriting approval.
+Equal Housing Lender.
+NMLS ID 466690.
+Not a commitment to lend.